 Exams with Gradescope

-Gradescope can be used to create both face-to-face exams in the lecture hall and online exams.
-One possible use case is scanned exams, where students answer questions on paper and the exam sheets are scanned in at the end of the exam.
-Teachers can then grade the exam online on Gradescope using rubrics.
+Gradescope can be used to conduct digital exams or face-to-face exams.
+Of particular interest are scanned examinations, in which students answer questions on paper and the answer sheets are scanned at the end of the exam.
+Teachers can then assess the exam online on Gradescope in detail using rubrics.

-Gradescope is particularly suitable for exams with a large number of students and possibly several people grading the assignments, as the rubric system can make the assessment more transparent and enables faster online assessment, including free-text questions.
-AI grouping of short answers is also possible, which can further facilitate assessment, as similar answers can be graded at once.
+Gradescope is particularly suitable for exams with many participants and possibly several graders, as the rubric system can make grading more transparent and enable a quicker workflow.
+It is also possible to AI-group short answers, which can make grading even easier, as identical answers can be graded at once.

-Gradescope is connected to the TeachCenter Exam.
-Students can therefore be automatically synchronised with Gradescope and scores can be transferred back to the TeachCenter Exam.
+Gradescope is linked to TeachCenter Exam, and is always accessed via TeachCenter Exam.
+Students are automatically synchronised with Gradescope and the points can be transferred back to TeachCenter Exam.

-For this type of exam with predefined answer fields, AI grouping can be used in grading.
-The AI feature can pre-group identical answers, which can then be graded with one click without having to open each student‘s individual answer.
-The AI feature only works with short answers (e.g. checkboxes to be ticked, short formulas and equations).
+With this type of exam, AI grouping can be used for grading.
+The AI function can group identical answers together, which can then be given the same grade with a single click.
+The AI feature only works with short answers (e.g. short equations or one-word answers).

 This type of exam is similar to a quiz in the TeachCenter Exam.
 You can create multiple-choice questions, essay-type questions, etc. Students answer the questions online on Gradescope.

-This type of exam is suitable if your exam consists exclusively of multiple-choice questions that all have the same number of answer options.
+This type of exam is suitable if the exam consists exclusively of multiple-choice questions, all of which have the same number of possible answers.
 This type of exam can be corrected very quickly using templates.

 For programming assignments, students submit some code that is then graded by a custom autograder (automatic tests) and/or can be graded manually using the traditional Gradescope interface with rubrics.

-- If you would like to create a Gradescope exam, contact the TeachCenter support (tc@tugraz.at) with your exam date and course number.
+- To conduct a Gradescope exam, contact TeachCenter Support with your exam date and course number.

-- Open the TC Exam course, click on the activity and you will be taken to Gradescope (opens in a new tab).
-In a pop-up menu, you will be asked which Gradescope course and assignment you want to link to the Moodle activity.
+- Open the Gradescope activity and you will be taken to Gradescope.
+You will be asked which Gradescope course and assignment you want to link to the Moodle activity.
 Select "new exam".

 - If you make a mistake in this step, you can always click "Unlink" in the Gradescope course settings or assignment settings, thereby unlinking the course and linking it again.